reworkhow/JWAS.jl/docs/src/manual/getstarted.md

 ## Access documentation

-To show the basic information (README file) of JWAS in REPL or IJulia notebook using `?JWAS` and press enter (Please load the JWAS package at first).
+To show the basic information (README file) of JWAS in REPL or IJulia notebook using `?JWAS` and press enter. *Please load the JWAS package at first.*

-For help on a specific function, type ? followed by its name, e.g. `?runMCMC` and press enter in REPL or IJulia notebook (Please load the JWAS package at first).
+For help on a specific function, type ? followed by its name, e.g. `?runMCMC` and press enter in REPL or IJulia notebook. *Please load the JWAS package at first.*

 The full documentation is available [here](http://reworkhow.github.io/JWAS.jl/latest/index.html).